sendgrid/smtpapi-php/USAGE.md

 <a name="sections"></a>
 ## Sections

-Sections are similar to substitutions, but are specific to the actual message rather than the recipient.
+Sections are similar to substitutions but are specific to the actual message rather than the recipient.

 This is useful when you are sending multiple emails with the same style, but different content.

-Note that substitution variables can also be included within a section, but section variables cannot
+Note that substitution variables can also be included within a section, but section variables cannot.

 #### Adding a section